LandSurveyorK/skspruce/docs/tree_interface.rst

 ensemble estimators prior to fitting.
 The single Tree estimators will always perform these calculations.

-Since ranger does not track this level of detail on its trees, we perform extra operations in Python to provide them.
+Since spruce does not track this level of detail on its trees, we perform extra operations in Python to provide them.
 These operations are currently quite slow and not well-optimized.